Speed and fluctuations of N-particle branching Brownian motion with spatial selection: Preliminaries on branching Markov processes

 For $t\ge0$, we denote by $\A(t)\subset U$ the set of individuals \emph{alive} at time $t$, i.e.\ those which are born before or at time $t$ and which die after time $t$.
 The death time of an individual $u$ is denoted by $d_u$ and the number of its children by $k_u$.
 The \emph{position} of an individual $u$ at time $t$ is denoted by $X_u(t)$; if $u$ is not alive at time $t$, it is the position of its ancestor alive at that time (or undefined if such an ancestor does not exist).

-The law of the branching Markov process defined above is denoted by $\P^x$, expectation w.r.t.\ this law by $\E^x$.
+The individuals that are alive at some time, i.e. the set $\A_\infty = \bigcup_t \A(t)$, forms a tree, and together with $(X_u(t))_{u\in \A_\infty,\,t\ge0}$ this forms an object called a \emph{marked tree}.
+The law of the branching Markov process defined above is then formally a law on the space of marked trees which we denote by $\P^x$.
+Expectation w.r.t.\ this law will be denoted by $\E^x$.
 Note that by looking at the space-time process $(X_t,t)_{t\ge 0}$, we can (and will) extend this definition to the time-inhomogeneous case.

 The above definitions can be extended to arbitrary initial configurations of particles distributed according to a finite counting measure $\nu$ on $\mathscr E$.
 In this case, there is no individual $\emptyset$; the initial particles are denoted by $1,\ldots,n$.
 The law of this process is denoted by $\P^\nu$, expectation w.r.t.\ this law by $\E^\nu$.